 Learn how to draw a great looking Farmer with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Farmer.
+By following the simple steps, you too can easily draw a perfect Farmer.

 Would you like to learn how to draw a farmer?
 We're here to help!